npm/npm/doc/misc/npm-faq.md

-So, in all seriousness, the "npm" project is named after its command-line utility, which was organically selected to be easily typed by a right-handed programmer using a US QWERTY keyboard layout, ending with the right-ring-finger in a postition to type the `-` key for flags and other command-line arguments.
+So, in all seriousness, the "npm" project is named after its command-line utility, which was organically selected to be easily typed by a right-handed programmer using a US QWERTY keyboard layout, ending with the right-ring-finger in a position to type the `-` key for flags and other command-line arguments.
 That command-line utility is always lower-case, though it starts most sentences it is a part of.